MarcelCutts/typewars/README.md

 1. Install dependencies with `yarn`
 1. Run with `node index.js`

-Your server is not running at `http://localhost:4000`.
+Your server is now running at [http://localhost:4000](http://localhost:4000).
 A playground is also available at this address.

 #### TypeScript and Flow react applications
 1. Go into `/ts` or `flow` for the TypeScript or Flow applications respectively